Jefferson City metropolitan area

-The Jefferson City metropolitan statistical area, as defined by the United States Census Bureau, is an area consisting of four counties - Cole, Callaway, Moniteau, and Osage - in central Missouri anchored by the city of Jefferson City.
+The Jefferson City metropolitan statistical area, as defined by the United States Census Bureau, is an area consisting of four counties - Cole, Callaway, Moniteau, and Osage - in central Missouri, anchored by the city of Jefferson City.
 As of the 2020 census, the MSA had a population of 150,316.
-The Jefferson City MSA consists of four counties, and borders the Columbia metropolitan area to the north.
+The Jefferson City MSA is part of the broader Columbia–Jefferson City–Moberly combined statistical area.